Connecting Objects to Signals

-- Select Target to add the object to connect to a signal.
+- Double-click the value in the Target column to add the object to connect to a signal.

-- Select Signal Handler to select the signal that the connection will listen to from a list of all signals available for the object.
+- Double-click the value in the Signal Handler column to select the signal that the connection will listen to from a list of all signals available for the object.

 © 2019 The Qt Company Ltd. Documentation contributions included herein are the copyrights of their respective owners.
 The documentation provided herein is licensed under the terms of the GNU Free Documentation License version 1.3 as published by the Free Software Foundation.
 Qt and respective logos are trademarks of The Qt Company Ltd in Finland and/or other countries worldwide.
 All other trademarks are property of their respective owners.